MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 In AWS, rings 1 through 3 can be different types of IAM roles:

 - Ring 0 is SCPs
-- Ring 1 can make public facing resources
+- Ring 1 can make public-facing resources
-- Ring 2 needs to e.g. create load balancers, but none of them should be Internet-facing.
+- Ring 2 needs to e.g. create load balancers, but none should be Internet-facing.
-- Ring 3 needs to e.g. create EC2 instances, but none of them should be Internet-facing.
+- Ring 3 needs to e.g. create EC2 instances, but none should be Internet-facing.

 With an SCP banning `ec2:CreateInternetGateway`, rings 1 through 3 cannot create Internet-facing assets no matter what, as ring 0 prevents them -- but without this, we need to play IAM games.